SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/PropertyInfo.md

   ```

 ## FromTexture
 The FromTexture property specifies the path to the texture asset that will replace the original pet texture.
-This feature is primarily used for customization but also serves to correct invalid textures.<br></br> <br></br>The mod uses different sprite sheets for cats and dogs, containing frames absent in vanilla, which can cause visual bugs due to missing frames.
+This feature is primarily used for customization but also serves to correct invalid textures.<br></br>The mod uses different sprite sheets for cats and dogs, containing frames absent in vanilla, which can cause visual bugs due to missing frames.
 By providing a new, edited texture with the necessary frames, you can effectively replace the original texture and resolve these visual issues.

 ### Structure of a FromTexture Property
-The FromTexture property is structured as a string array for easy readability across different devices. <br></br>The path always originates in the "StardewValley\Mods\MyContentPack" folder and can only traverse subfolders.
+The FromTexture property is structured as a string array for easy readability across different devices. <br></br>The path always originates at you content pack folder and can only traverse subfolders.
 <br></br>Example: